Fort Wayne, Indiana: Parks and recreation

+Fort Wayne Parks and Recreation maintains 86 public parks totaling 2,805 acre.
+Over 20 public and private golf courses are located in Allen County.
+Several notable parks include Johnny Appleseed Park (home to a campground and John Chapman's grave), McCulloch Park (home to Samuel Bigger's grave), and the Old Fort Park (The first and oldest park in Fort Wayne, site of the original well used in this fort).
+Downtown, there are a number of parks including Foellinger-Freimann Botanical Conservatory, Headwaters Park, Promenade Park, Swinney Park, and Lawton Park (named for Major-General Henry Lawton), which includes a skate park.
+Franke Park is the most extensive city park, covering 339.24 acre.
+Franke is home to the Foellinger Theatre, Shoaff Lake, and the Fort Wayne Children's Zoo.

 Starting in the 1970s, the city developed a system of recreational trails along the riverbanks, known as the Rivergreenway, with the aim of beautifying the riverfronts and promoting active lifestyles for residents.
 The Rivergreenway was designated a National Recreation Trail in 2009.
 As of 2018, the Rivergreenway had expanded with additional trails to encompass nearly 180 mi throughout the city and county, with about 550,000 annual users.
 With the expansion of trails in recent years, cycling has become an emerging mode of transportation for residents.
 In 2009, the city's first bicycle lanes were established with the installation of 250 bike parking places.
 In 2016, Fort Wayne was designated a Bronze Level bicycle friendly community by the League of American Bicyclists.

+Hurshtown Reservoir, near Grabill, is the largest body of water in Allen County and is popular with watersports enthusiasts for sailing and fishing.
+Some 300 lakes are located within 50 mi of the city.
+Located downtown along the St. Marys River, Fort Wayne Outfitters offers canoe, kayak, stand-up paddle board, and pontoon boat rentals for recreation along the three rivers.

 According to the Trust for Public Land's 2017 ParkScore Index, some 56% of Fort Wayne residents are underserved.